Thomas Night Hawks

-The Thomas Night Hawks are the athletic teams that represent Thomas University, located in Thomasville, Georgia, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2012–13 academic year.
+The Thomas Night Hawks are the athletic teams that represent Thomas University, located in Thomasville, Georgia, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC).

 In the 2013–14 season, basketball returned to Thomas after a 13-year hiatus.
 In the inaugural game, the Nighthawks men were victorious over visiting Florida National University by a score of 82–71.
 In 2014, the school added a competitive dance team.
 In 2022, football was added.

-On July 1, 2022, Thomas announced that they will left the Sun Conference and they will join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.
+On July 1, 2022, Thomas announced that they would leave the Sun Conference to join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.